 These smallest freshwater fish are also known as pygmy gourami.
 These tropical fish originate from Southeast Asia.
 In their habitat, they are commonly found in rice fields, slow rivers, and ponds.

 Trichopsis comes from the greek θρίξ (thriks), which meaning hair, and ὄψις (opsis), which meaning aspect, appearance.
 While the Pumila comes from Latin pumilus, which meaning dwarf.

 The Complete Guide To Keeping Sparkling Gourami Fish

-As we know, these small gouramis fish species are labyrinth fish which they have labyrinth breathing organ.
+As we know, these small gouramis fish species are labyrinth fish that have labyrinth breathing organs.
 This organ allows these fish to take the oxygen straight from the air, so you will see them on the water surface to take a breathe frequently.